LOADING ...

 me down the hall, said, "You're our boy."

-Didn't feel too good it.
+Didn't feel too about it.

 hours, I was there for a long time going through all kinds of nasty

-one question.
-Have you been arrested?"
+one question. you ever been arrested?"

 And I to tell him the story of the Alice's Restaurant Massacre,